 - Delete any IAM users that you didn't create.

-- Change the password for IAM users that you created and want to keep.
+- Change the password for all of the IAM users that you created and want to keep.

 Delete any unrecognized or unauthorized resources

-Sign in to your AWS account, and then check that all the resources on your account are resources that you launched.
-Be sure to check all AWS Regions, even Regions where you never launched AWS resources.
-Pay special attention to the following:
+1. Sign in to the AWS Management Console.
+Then, verify that all the resources in your account are resources that you launched.
+Be sure to check and compare the usage from the previous month to the current one.
+Make sure that you look for all resources in all AWS Regions—even Regions where you never launched resources.
+Also, pay special attention to the following resource types:

-- EC2 instances and AMIs, including instances in the stopped state
+- Amazon EC2 instances, Spot Instances, and Amazon Machine Images (AMIs), including instances in the stopped state

 - AWS Lambda functions and layers